AlmakhamrehAnas/ReverseString/README.md

 # ReverseString
-This program reverses a string and prints it to the screen
+This program reverses a string and prints it to the screen in C language.